quixio/quix-docs/docs/apis/query-api/request.md

 # Forming a request

-How you send requests to the Data Catalogue API will vary depending on the client or language you’re using.
+How you send requests to the Query API will vary depending on the client or language you’re using.
 But the API still has behavior and expectations that is common across all clients.

 !!! tip